Elska

 Elska is a bi-monthly magazine, dedicated to male photography and culture.
-The magazine was launched in the United Kingdom but is now based in the United States.
+The magazine is based in the United Kingdom.

 History

 Elska was created by Liam Campbell, and its first edition was released in September, 2015.
 Its name means "love" in Icelandic.
 Liam Campbell, editor-in-chief of Elska was named as one of 100 LGBT trailblazers In February 2021 issue of Attitude magazine.

 Overview

 Elska is published six times a year.
 It features photographs by its chief photographer Liam Campbell as well as guest features by established and emerging photographers.
 Each issue is dedicated to and shot in a different city, featuring photospreads of local men, each accompanied by stories which are mostly written by the men themselves and allow the participants to candidly open up about their lives.